geoffeg/WebMorseRunner/README.md

 Web Morse Runner supports the following contest modes:
 * **Single Call** Always one station is calling to you.
 No pileup and you not need to call CQ.
 * **Pileup** In this station you need to call CQ first before stations will reply.
 The parameter *Activity* will determine how many stations will answer in average.
 The number of stations calling you will be displayed over the running clock.
+* **DARC CWA** (EXPERIMENTAL) Exchange is DOK.
+You need to load DL-All_DOK.txt that contain necessary DOK information for stations.
+Notice the points are still calculated by prefix not DOK, this might be later updated.
+* **AWT** (EXPERIMENTAL) Exchange is the name.
+You need to load AWT.txt that contain necessary example calls with names.
+Like in the DARC CWA the points calculated we by prefix.
+This might be later added.

 ## Pileup
 To master pileup it is helpful to pick station by station.
 Typically you can start with station calling on frequency that you copy the best.